piloChambert/RPi-Fan-Control/README.md

 Very simple! the 10k resistor is limiting the current from the GPIO pin, the 200k is a pull down resistor, to turned the mosfet off when the gate is disconnected from GPIO.
 Those 2 resistors make a voltage divider, so be careful when choosing their values as the voltage on the mosfet gate will be 3.3v * R2 / (R1 + R2), which has to be greater than mosfet gate threshold voltage (Vgss).
 You can also omit the current limiting resistor (R1/10k), as I did, but do it only if you really know what you're doing!

-Any n-channel mosfet should work, as long as Vgss is below 3.3v * R2 / (R1 + R2) and the maximum drain current can handle the current running through the fan.
+Any n-channel mosfet should work, as long as Vgss is below 3.3v * R2 / (R1 + R2) and the maximum drain current is greater than the current running through the fan.
 In my case I have 5V/140mA Fan and use a 2N7000 mosfet (Id = 200mA).

 ## Systemd configuration
 You need to edit 'fan.service' in order to setup the GPIO pin used to control the fan and the temperatures threshold values.